 I recommend eating in one of those trattorias.
 The prices are great.
 We paid 5 euro for a huge plate of pasta and 2 euro for a half carafe of wine.
 You will find many small shops displaying paintings of Palermo and ceramics.
 The local market Vucciria is definitely a must but be prepared for noisy market sellers.

 I had never heard so much din at a market but everyone was enjoying seeing the sellers sing and shout their wares.
 The fruit and vegetable displays are amazing to see as you will come across some weird and wonderful fruit.
 A real Sicilian experience.
-You can go on a walking tour with a guide and taste the best street food in the world.
+You will also taste the best street food in the world in Palermo.

 The cathedral of Palermo